Customizing Events¶

 Loading from the Event Library¶

-perf-cpp ships with curated event definitions for various processors in events/x86:
+perf-cpp ships with ready-made event definitions for many processors in events/x86:

 /// Load AMD Zen 4 specific events.